Trump says Putin told him that Russia will respond to Ukrainian attack on airfields

 The Ukrainian leader said that he sees little value in continuing talks at the current level of delegations.
 Defense Minister Rustem Umerov led the Ukrainian delegation in Istanbul, while Vladimir Medinsky, an aide to Putin, headed the Russian team.

-Zelenskyy said he wants a ceasefire with Russia before a possible summit meeting with Putin, possibly also including U.S. President Donald Trump, in an effort to remove obstacles to a peace settlement.
-The U.S. has led a recent diplomatic push to stop the full-scale invasion, which began on Feb.
-24, 2022.
+Zelenskyy said he wants a ceasefire with Russia before a possible summit meeting with Putin, possibly also including Trump, in an effort to remove obstacles to a peace settlement.

-“We are proposing … a ceasefire before a leaders’ summit,” with the U.S. acting as a mediator, Zelenskyy told a media briefing in Kyiv.

-“Why a ceasefire before the leaders’ meeting?
-Because if we meet and there is no mutual understanding, no willingness or vision on how to end this, then the ceasefire would end that same day.
-But if we see readiness to continue the dialogue and take real steps toward de-escalation, then the ceasefire would be extended with U.S. mediation guarantees,” he said.

 A second round of peace talks on Monday between Russian and Ukrainian delegations in Istanbul lasted just over an hour and made no progress on ending the war.
 They agreed only to swap thousands of their dead and seriously wounded troops.